tofucodeforever/tofu-code/content/posts/leetcode_0020_valid-parentheses.md

 Difficulty: Easy

+Premium: False

 ### Question
 Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.
 An input string is valid if:

 Open brackets must be closed by the same type of brackets.
 Open brackets must be closed in the correct order.
+Every close bracket has a corresponding open bracket of the same type.

 Example 1: